Medicover Hospitals

-Medicover Hospitals is a multinational provider of private healthcare services with a network of facilities in Europe and India.
-It is a subsidiary of the Medicover Group, a healthcare and diagnostics company operating in 18 countries.
+Medicover Hospitals is a private healthcare services operating a network of medical facilities in Europe and India.
+It is part of the Medicover Group, an international healthcare and diagnostic services company operating in 18 countries.

-The company's services include multi-specialty hospitals, oncology centers, fertility clinics, and diagnostic laboratories.
+The company's services include multispecialty hospitals, oncology centres, fertility clinics, and diagnostic laboratories.

+On August 6 2026 KKR, a leading global investment firm announced the signing of definitive agreements under which funds managed by KKR (“KKR”) will acquire Medicover India, the India hospital operations of leading international healthcare and diagnostic services provider Medicover.

 History

-Medicover was established in 1995 and headquartered in Poland.
+Medicover was established in 1995 and headquartered in Sweden.
 Medicover Warsaw Hospital first opened in Poland in 2009.

-Medicover invested in Sahrudaya Healthcare Private Ltd., the holding company of MaxCure.
-After acquiring the MaxCure Group, India, on 22 August 2017, the company changed its name to Medicover Hospitals.
+In August 2017, Medicover acquired a majority stake in the MaxCure Hospitals network in India through its investment in Sahrudaya Healthcare Private Limited.
+Following the acquisition, the MaxCure hospitals were rebranded as Medicover Hospitals.

-It has 25 outlets in India, spread over three states: Telangana, Andhra Pradesh, Maharashtra, and Karnataka.
+Medicover Hospitals has 26 hospitals across several states in India including Telangana, Andhra Pradesh, Maharashtra, and Karnataka.
+Major hospital locations includes Hyderabad, Vishakapatnam, Navi Mumbai, Bengaluru, and Pune.

+In March 2026, the group opened a new hospital in the Financial District of Hyderabad, expanding its hospital network in India.

 Departments

 The following departments are served by Medicover Hospitals India: